Have you ever thought about getting better acquainted with the Japanese name?

 The purpose of this is twofold: for one, this limitation regulates the logistics of Japanese literacy.
 For two, this prevents certain old or negative characters from being used to create offensive or incomprehensible names.

-Names of Japanese Royal Family
+Japanese Names of the Royal Family

 Here’s a fun fact: members of the Japanese royal family as a whole bear no surname.
 Remember how we said that sometimes the emperor would grant special surnames based on one’s lineage and family history?
 Well, historically in Japan, surnames were not necessary and only used to denote these certain people.